 ‘Rowan.
 Her tablet is still at home.
 Now, be quiet and don’t disturb us.’

 ‘We tried that this morning, Rowan.
 Even the palantìr is useless – it has never been of any use in locating Taïga.
 It’s as if she was shielded…’

 ‘I know I do.
 But I can see through my own magic, can’t I?’

 ‘I said: call Linn.
 She’s her best friend, maybe she knows where she is?’

-‘I did.
-I called Jesper immediately this morning, but she wasn’t there.
+‘I already have – Linn’s at school.
+I called her father immediately this morning, but she wasn’t at their place.
 And I believe he told the truth.’

 ‘Good evening, M. Sandstrom.’